tinyspeck/hammock/docs/services.md

 If reading docs isn't your thing, take a look at the `github_commits` for a simple webhook-to-message example.

-The full [full reference documentation](services_ref.md) lists everything your plugin can take advantage of.
+The [full reference documentation](services_ref.md) lists everything your plugin can take advantage of.

 ## Bare bones